proteo/nextnode/README.txt

 content to your node pages (and only node pages).
 There are a few concepts involved in the process which you'll need to be familiarized with:

-- Parent node: is the node that initiates the process, in other words, the node already present in the page before any scrolling is performed.
+- Parent node: is the node that initiates the process.
+In other words, the node already present in the page before any scrolling is performed.
 - NextNode request: the Ajax-powered request/response cycle performed in order to fetch the nodes that will be appended to the page as users scroll down.